Peridot-sh/peridot/what-is-peridot.md

 But enterprises quickly run into issues:

-- Data leaving their environment
+- Data leaving their environment [data leakage in AI](../questions/how-to-prevent-data-leakage-in-ai.md)
 - No control over which LLMs are used
 - Shadow AI across teams
 - Lack of visibility into usage